fbpx

 7 Trends Driving a Sustainable Future in Textile

-The textile industry releases 1.7 million tons of CO2 annually, making up 10% of the world’s greenhouse gas emissions.
+The textile industry releases 1.7 million tons of CO2 annually, which accounts for 10% of the world’s greenhouse gas emissions.

 Clothing and textile waste is taking at least 7% of the global landscape space.
 This has become a primary environmental concern.
 Rising consumer awareness and government pressure have prompted companies in this domain to research sustainable alternatives.